 14.16 An employee who is absent as a result of an accident is not entitled to sick pay if damages are received from a third party.
-Employers will advance to an employee a sum not exceeding the amount of sick pay payable under this scheme, providing the employee repays the full amount of sickness allowance to the employer, when damages are received.
+Employers will amount of sickness allowance to the employer, when damages are received.
 Once received the absence shall not be taken into account for the purposes of the scale set out in paragraph 14.2 in this section.

 14.17 Employers may, at any time, require an employee absent from work due to illness to attend an examination by a medical practitioner.

 Furthermore, staff do not need to be off sick to be referred by their employer for a medical.
 The employer will meet the cost of any medical examination